 On the other hand, mindfulness podcasts are much more convenient because they allow you to multi-task.
 That may seem to go against the whole essence of mindfulness (!), but it can be useful considering how busy we are.
 You can download episodes so you can listen to them during the daily commute, while you're working out, or when you’re busy with household chores, etc.

 Also, podcasts tap into our social nature because they’re usually delivered in a conversational format.
 Another advantage of mindfulness podcasts is that they bring together different points of view and insights that can enrich our learning journey.

-With an ever increasing number of podcasts to choose from, it can be hard to decide which one you should listen to first!
-We’d like to make things easier for you, so here’s our selection of best mindfulness podcasts to listen to in 2020.
-Let us know what you think of them or what other favourites you have in the comments below!
+With an ever increasing number of podcasts to choose from, it can be hard to decide which one you should listen to first.
+We’d like to make things easier for you, so – in no particular order – here’s our selection of the best mindfulness podcasts to listen to in 2021.
+Let us know what you think of them after you've listened, or what your other favourites are, down in the comments below.
+Happy listening.

 This podcast will be of interest to people who are sceptical about the benefits of mindfulness, or to those who think that this practice is at odds with being an ambitious high achiever.
 If you’d like to know more about how to use mindfulness to be both productive and kind, this is the right podcast for you.

 Mindfulness Mode is an interview-based podcast focusing on both the practical and scientific aspects of mindfulness.
 The host is Bruce Langford, an established coach who specialises in helping others focus on their goals, manage stress, and achieve higher levels of personal and professional development.

 The podcast features interviews with experts and discusses how to apply mindfulness to different aspects of our lives.
 Past episodes have covered topics like using mindful listening, mindfulness in corporate settings, and how to apply mindfulness to improve sports performance.